shneby/vpn-orc/README.md

 <a name="notes"></a>
 ## Notes
+When reviewing the code please take into account go isn't my main language and I had to learn as I go (no pun intended)
 1. The application is written with the assumption that oboarding a tenant is done via an external process.
 The expectation being that the database already has tables that look like: